ORIGINATOR: Senior Vice President, Academic Programs and Dean, Graduate School of Management and Technology

 SUBJECT: Credit Hour Definition

-- Draw upon recommended instructional practices identified by UMUC's Graduate School of Management and Technology, School of Undergraduate Studies, and Center for Teaching and Learning.
+Draw upon recommended instructional practices identified by UMUC's Graduate School of Management and Technology, School of Undergraduate Studies, and Faculty Development.

 Student learning outcome equivalencies are to be based on documented qualitative and quantitative expectations for:

 Time required of students to complete assigned learning activities, taking into account expectations based on degree level, discipline, and weight in students' final course grade;

 Time required of students to read and understand content developed by course faculty, excluding time required to read assignments in a course syllabus;

 Time required of course faculty to respond to student questions received via e-mail, posted in the online classroom, and/or discussed in the online class chat room; and

 Time required of course faculty and students to participate in online conference activities.